Negligence, in the Eyes of the Law

 When you file a personal injury claim, the defendant will almost always come armed with legal representation.
 Do yourself a favor and secure legal representation of your own.

-Work With Blake and Detchemendy to Prove Negligence
+Work With Blake and Associates to Prove Negligence

 Understanding negligence in the eyes of the law is the first step toward filing a personal injury claim.
 When you understand what negligence is and how it’s proven, you can better assess the facts of your own case.
 The next step is finding the right lawyer for the job.